Bryson-he/Windows-11-SOTI-Upgrade-Script/README.md

 # Windows 11 Upgrade Script

 ## Overview
-This PowerShell script automates the execution of the Windows 11 Installation Assistant to silently upgrade devices to Windows 11.
+This PowerShell script automates the execution of the [Windows 11 Installation Assistant](https://www.microsoft.com/en-us/software-download/windows11) to silently upgrade devices to Windows 11.
 It is designed for seamless deployment with an MDM solution like **SOTI MobiControl**, enabling bulk upgrades across multiple devices while ensuring proper logging and error handling.
+The version of the Installation Assistant used in this script is included in the GitHub repository.

 ## Why Use This Script?
 Organizations face challenges upgrading devices to Windows 11 at scale: